vitonsky/charmix/archetypes/ts-frontend/README.md

-Archetype to generate file structure for any typescript project
+Archetype to generate file structure for any frontend typescript project

 ## How to use

-- Install charmix`TODO: add command`
+- Install charmix `npm i -g charmix`
-- Add archetype`TODO: add command`
+- Add archetype `charmix add -t git https://github.com/vitonsky/charmix.git archetypes/ts-frontend`
-- Go to project directory and run command`TODO: add command`
+- Go to project directory and run command `charmix use ts-frontend`